Understanding the Cornea

 - First, along with the eyelid, eye socket, and sclera (white part of the eye), and the tear film, the cornea shields the eye from dust, germs, and other harmful matter.

 - Second, as the eye’s outermost lens, it is the entry point for light into the eye.
 When light strikes the cornea, it bends, or refracts, the incoming light onto the lens.
 The lens further refocuses the light onto the retina, a layer of light-sensing cells lining the back of the eye.

 To see clearly, the cornea and lens must focus the light rays precisely on the retina.
 This refractive process is similar to the way a camera takes a picture.
-The cornea and lens in the eye act as would a camera’s lens.
+The cornea and lens in the eye act as a camera’s lens would.
 The retina approximates the film.
 If the cornea is unable to focus the light properly, then the retina receives a blurry image.

 Diseases of the Cornea

 The cornea shields the eye from dust, germs, and other harmful matter.
 It works together to protect the eye along with the eyelid, eye socket, sclera, and tear film.